teachduttonteach/gse-tools/README.md

     var sheets = new gsetools.newSpreadsheet();
     var gradeSheet = gsetools.getSheet(sheets, "Grades");
     var studentGrades = gsetools.getSheetRecordsMatchingColumnValue(gradeSheet, "Name", "John Joe", ["Task", "%", "Comments]);

+#### getObject()
+The intent of this library is not to funnel all programmatic access to GAS through the library itself. **gse-tools** can and should be used alongside GAS code.
+Every class in this library has a `getObject()` method which returns the underlying GAS object for direct access.
+If using the functions for library access, the class name goes between `get` and `object()`, e.g., `getSheetObject()`.

 <footer>&copy; 2020 John A. Dutton</footer>